toine08/quickinit/README.md

- Here is a README.md file for your project:

-# clitool
+# quickinit

-clitool is a command line tool to quickly generate project structures for different programming languages and frameworks.
+quickinit is a command line tool to quickly generate project structures for different programming languages and frameworks.

 ## Features